 Information about the IPs

 The information donors receive about the IPs varies among different egg donation programs.
-At EDS, donors are informed of the IPs’ martial status and sexual orientation.
+At ED & SS, donors are informed of the IPs’ martial status and sexual orientation.
 They are also notified when a child is born as a result of their donation.
 This is true whether the donation is open/known or unidentified (meaning neither party receives identifying information about the other).
-In addition, donors at EDS often receive a letter from their IPs, which helps establish a connection and personalize the experience because they get to learn a little more about the family they are helping to create.
+In addition, donors at ED & SS often receive a letter from their IPs, which helps establish a connection and personalize the experience because they get to learn a little more about the family they are helping to create.

 Contact with the IPs